Furnishing Ideas for House Shares

 The keyword when furnishing individual rooms in house shares is flexibility.
-Furniture that may suit one tenant may not suit another.
-Whereas one tenant may be happy with a desk another may want space for a TV set or a fridge and his own tea and coffee making facilities.
+Furniture that suits one tenant might not suit another.
+Whereas one tenant will require a desk, another may want space for a TV or a fridge and his own tea and coffee making facilities.
 Maintaining flexibility to suit the tenant’s individual needs is your best option.
-If their requirements are catered for from the start they are more likely to stay in your shared house for longer.
-When presenting the rooms at a viewing, point out that you are prepared to be flexible with furniture and your house will be sure to be on their shortlist.
+If their requirements are catered for from the start they're more likely to stay in your shared house for longer.
+When presenting vacant rooms at viewings, point out that you're prepared to be flexible with furniture and your house will be sure to be on their shortlist.

-If the pipework allows, before purchasing any furniture, install a wash hand basin in every letting room so that there will not be so much pressure on the bathrooms with several occupants in one house.
-Above the washbasin you can mount a bathroom cabinet with a mirror on the front and surround it with a chrome storage area for toiletries.
-Better still if the room to be let is large enough, consider fitting an en suite; a room with such facilities will always command a higher rent and add significant value to the property.
+If the pipework allows, before purchasing any furniture, install a wash hand basin in every letting room so that there won't be so much pressure on the bathrooms with a large number of occupants in one house.
+Above the washbasin, you can mount a bathroom cabinet with a mirror on the front and surround it with a chrome storage area for toiletries.
+Better still, if the room to be let is large enough, consider fitting an en-suite.
+A room with such facilities will always command a higher rent and add significant value to the property.
 Try to enhance the plus points of your multiple-occupancy home by making the best use of space.
-Laminate flooring and neutral decor to the walls and ceilings will provide you with a clean slate for your furniture and be durable and easy for your tenants to keep clean.
-Also make sure that lighting is bright and shows off all your fixtures and fittings to their best advantage.
+Laminate flooring and neutral decor to the walls and ceilings will provide a clean slate for your furniture and be durable and easy for your tenants to keep clean.
+Also, make sure that lighting is bright and shows off all your fixtures and fittings to their best advantage.

-Next you must decide whether the size of a room will allow it to take a double or single bed.
-Be realistic; it is no good saying your room to let is a double when there is little room for anything else once the bed is in situ.
-For a double room there should be space for two bedside tables and lamps plus a reasonable sized wardrobe, dresser, chair and mirror.
+Next, you must decide whether the size of a room will allow it to take a double or single bed.
+Be realistic; it's no good saying your room to let is a double when there is little room for anything else once the bed is in situ.
+For a double room, there should be space for two bedside tables, plus a reasonable sized wardrobe, dresser, chair and mirror.
 Base it on the features you would find in a small but well-equipped hotel room.

-Many retail chains provide everything from furniture to picture frames nowadays so it will be easy for you to furnish your rooms without having to visit too many shops..
-Avoid any heavy pieces that will only fit in one place; smaller items from a coordinating range which can be moved round between rooms are a far better idea.
-Always be sure to get your measurements right and take a tape measure with you when you are looking for suitable furniture and you will not go far wrong.
-Middle of the range fixtures and fittings are always the best choice so you know your furniture isn't going to fall apart in just a short time but you will also know that if it does get damaged at some point, it will not break the bank to replace.
+Many retail chains provide everything from furniture to picture frames nowadays so it will be easy for you to furnish your rooms without having to visit too many shops.
+Avoid any heavy or cumbersome pieces that will only fit in one place; smaller items from a coordinating range which can be moved around between rooms are a far better idea.
+Always be sure to get your measurements right and take a tape measure with you when you're looking for suitable furniture and you won't go far wrong.
+Middle of the range fixtures and fittings are always the best choice so you know your furniture isn't going to fall apart in just a short time but you'll also know that if it does get damaged at some point, it won't break the bank to replace.

 All soft furnishings, mattresses etc need to comply with current fire safety regulations and this can only be a good thing.
-Bringing only safe furnishings into the property will not only protect it from serious fire damage due to the flame retardant nature of the fabric, but it will also help preserve the safety of your tenants.
-New goods will most likely already comply but be careful with second hand goods which although may be perfectly usable may not be safe from a fire safety perspective.
+Bringing only safe furnishings into the property will not only protect it from serious fire damage due to the flame retardant nature of the fabric, but it will also help preserve the safety of the occupants.
+New goods will most likely already comply but be careful with second-hand goods which although may be perfectly usable may not be safe from a fire safety perspective.

 All portable electrical items such as lampshades will have to comply with electrical safety requirements and be replaced if the flexes become damaged.
 The same applies to small appliances such as kettles, irons and toasters which get heavy usage yet are so cheap to replace.

-Ideally you should have some storage space in the house to allocate for spare furniture that can be accessed if and when required.
-A disused loft area would always be better than a garage or out building where wood and composite furniture can deteriorate over time.
-You may have to swap a double bed for a single on some occasions or temporarily deposit furniture into your storage space if tenants bring their own.
-This is a situation where flexibility is once again the key word..
+Ideally, you should have some storage space in the house to allocate for spare furniture that can be accessed if and when required.
+A disused loft area would always be better than a garage or outbuilding where wood and composite furniture can deteriorate over time.
+You may have to swap a double bed for a single now and again or temporarily deposit furniture into your storage space if tenants bring their own.
+This is a situation where flexibility is again your best ally.

-Plan your rooms so that you can show them at their best advantage by making clever use of space and arrangement of furniture, No one wants to rent a cluttered room that makes them feel claustrophobic even if it is in reality quite a fair size.
-Visit some show homes as this will be beneficial in giving you ideas for furnishings and decor and if you don't have time for this a peek at some show properties on rightmove will serve the same purpose.
+Plan your rooms so that you can show them at their best advantage by making clever use of space and arrangement of furniture, No one wants to rent a cluttered room that makes them feel claustrophobic even if it's quite a fair size.
+Visit some show homes as this will be beneficial in giving you ideas for furnishings and decor and if you don't have time for this then a peek at some show properties on Rightmove will serve the same purpose.

 The areas of the property that are shared jointly by all occupants must be adequate for the maximum number of people you intend to let your property to.
-Of course it will be highly unlikely they will all sit down to dinner together as in a family home but there must still be a reasonable number of chairs and place settings etc to allow for visitors.
+It will be highly unlikely they'll all sit down to dinner together as in a family home but there must still be a reasonable number of chairs and place settings etc. to allow for visitors.

 Last but not least don't forget the soft furnishings such as scatter cushions, curtains and bedspreads.
 Once you have added these finishing touches to your rooms to let, you can take some eye-catching photos and begin to advertise for suitable housemates.

-You don't have to go to great expense to make the outside space appealing, whatever its size.
-A few planters and a nicely paved path is often all that is required to show that this area is tidy and well maintained.
-Bear in mind you don't want to have features that are difficult to keep looking good especially if you are not going to be a live-in landlord.
-It is as well to remember that the tenants who live in your house share, although perfectly happy to clean up after themselves, will not want to carry out things like weeding, window cleaning or removing the cobwebs from the ceiling so you will likely have to employ someone to carry out these tasks periodically - or do them yourself.
+You don't have to overspend to make the outside space appealing, whatever its size.
+A few planters and a nicely paved path are often all that's required to show this area is tidy and well maintained.
+Bear in mind you don't want to have features that are difficult to keep looking good especially if you're not going to be a live-in landlord.
+It's as well to remember that the tenants who live in your house share, although perfectly happy to clean up after themselves, won't want to carry out chores like weeding, window cleaning or removing the cobwebs from the ceiling so you'll likely have to employ someone to undertake these tasks periodically - or do them yourself.

 © 2015 Stella Kaye